astrohart/MFR/MFR.File.Stream.Providers/README.md

 ##### Returns

-If successful, a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the fully-qualified pathname of the file on who the stream corresponding to the specified `ticket` was initially opened.
+If successful, a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the fully-qualified pathname of the file upon which the stream corresponding to the specified `ticket` was initially opened.

 ##### Parameters